Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Policy-Initiatives.md

 ## Overview

 This document details the ALZ-Monitor Azure policy initiatives leveraged for deploying the ALZ-Monitor baselines.
-For references on individual alerts/policies please refer to [Alert Details](../Alerts-Details).
+For references on individual alerts/policies, refer to [Alert Details](../Alerts-Details).

 ## Connectivity initiative

 This initiative is intended for assignment of policies relevant to networking components in ALZ.
 With the guidance provided in  [Introduction to deploying the ALZ Pattern](../deploy/Introduction-to-deploying-the-ALZ-Pattern), this will assign to the alz-platform-connectivity management group structure in the ALZ reference architecture.
-For details on which policies are included in the initiative as well as what the default enablement state of the policy is, please refer to the below table.
+For details on which policies are included in the initiative as well as what the default enablement state of the policy is, refer to the below table.

 | **Policy Name** | **Path to policy json file** | **Policy default effect** |
 |----------|----------|----------|